 How do I properly ventilate my roof?

-In order to properly ventilate your roof, air will need to flow from your intake (soffit vents) to your exhaust (ridge vent).
-The insulation must not prevent air flow by blocking the soffit vent..
+Proper roof ventilation requires that air will need to flow from your intake (soffit vents) to your exhaust (ridge vent).
+The insulation must not prevent air flow by blocking the soffit vent.
 For exhaust ventilation, ridge vents are commonly used due to the product’s performance and aesthetic advantages.
 The attic ventilation system must also be balanced between the intake and exhaust vents (2 to 1 ratio, as there are two soffit vents and only one ridge vent).

 What do I need to do to prepare for the installation of my new roof?